Learning to Purification for Unsupervised Person Re-identification: Related Work

-While the latter category requires no annotation information and directly trains on the unlabeled target dataset \cite{ge2020self, dai2021cluster, hu2021hard}.
-Nowadays the state-of-the-art purely unsupervised person ReID methods tend to train the model in two stages, firstly pseudo labels are generated by dividing the dataset into diverse clusters, then the model is trained with the generated pseudo labels.
-These two stages are conducted in an iterative scheme until the model converges.
-Previous works have made great improvements on the task of unsupervised person ReID.
-Specifically, BUC \cite{lin2019bottom} proposed a bottom-up clustering framework for unsupervised person ReID by exploiting the relation of different identities.
+In this work we focus on USL ReID and our work is established on memory-based contrastive learning frameworks, which are the state-of-the-arts for unsupervised person ReID.
 SPCL \cite{ge2020self} proposed a self paced method which gradually create more reliable clusters to refine the hybrid memory and learning targets.
-Recently CCL \cite{dai2021cluster} proposed a novel cluster contrast learning framework which built on a cluster-level cluster memory dictionary and achieved great performance.
-In this work, to learn a more discriminative and robust feature representation, we exploit maintaining centers of multi-scale features as independent cluster memory dictionaries in the training process, and further transfer the knowledge from the teacher model to the student model in a multi-scale manner.
+To solve the problem of inconsistency in the memory updating process, CCL \cite{dai2021cluster} proposed a novel cluster contrast learning framework which was built on a cluster-level cluster memory dictionary and achieved great performance.
+In this work, to purify the feature and label noise for unsupervised person ReID, we also take into account local views and the knowledge of the teacher model.
 Thus we also discuss some works related to these techniques in the below.

-\subsection{Part-based person ReID}
+\subsection{Part-based Person ReID}